libitx/vue-money-button/readme.md

 # vue-money-button

-> An unofficial Vue.js component for the MoneyButton.
+> An unofficial Vue.js component for the Money Button.

-The official [MoneyButton](https://www.moneybutton.com/) `moneybutton.js` script is only suitable for basic usage on static web pages.
-This library allows the MoneyButton to be used in Vue.js projects and benefit from reactive properties.
+The official [Money Button](https://www.moneybutton.com/) `moneybutton.js` script is only suitable for basic usage on static web pages.
+This library allows Money Button to be used in Vue.js projects and benefit from reactive properties.

 ## Demo